Edited by Christopher Leeson

 "I guess so."

 Aladdin was the government agency that I worked for.
-Actually, I stuck with the job because I'd found out how dangerous it was, not only to the country but to the world, and I wanted to keep an eye on it.
-Like the CIA and FBI, it was being run by power-hungry renegades who took their marching orders from shadowy figures based in Western Europe and in the Far East.
+Actually, I stuck with the job only because I'd found out how dangerous it was, not only to the country but to the world, and I wanted to keep an eye on it.
+Like the CIA and FBI, it was being run by compromised renegades.
+Dedicated to doing the dirty work for a cabal of power-mad trillionaires, these agencies took their marching orders from shadowy figures based in Western Europe and in the Far East.